|

 days before during an initial flight review.

-Regardless of whether or not this flight is usual, you should always
+Regardless of whether or not this flight is usual, you should always make

 at least a cursory check of the forecast weather a day or two in advance.